When I'm short on time, I often find myself making this simple yet tasty danish. You'll love the quick and easy crust and the subtle prune flavor.

 - 1/2 cup confectioners' sugar

-- Roll out remaining rolls into a 13-in. x 9-in. rectangle.
-Place over prunes.
-Combine remaining frosting and butter with 1 tablespoon prune juice.
-Carefully spread over dough.
-Bake at 375° for 25-30 minutes or until golden brown.
+- Bake at 375° for 25-30 minutes or until golden brown.
 Cool for 10 minutes.
-Combine confectioners' sugar with 1-2 tablespoons prune juice; drizzle over cake.
-(Discard remaining prune juice).
-Yield: 12-16 servings.
+Combine confectioners' sugar with 1-2 tablespoons plum juice; drizzle over cake.
+(Discard remaining plum juice).